Osceola Magic: Erie BayHawks (2008–2017)

 The Erie BayHawks were established in 2008 as an expansion team in the NBA Development League (D-League), originally affiliated with the Cleveland Cavaliers and the Philadelphia 76ers.
 The "BayHawks" name alluded to the Presque Isle Bay, on which the city of Erie lies.
 The hawk represents the city's wildlife and naval history, especially because hawks were used by naval expeditions to send important messages.
 The team's colors of black, red, and gold paid homage to the Erie-based Commodore Oliver Hazard Perry and to the United States Navy uniforms worn during the War of 1812.
 The team was affiliated with the Toronto Raptors from 2009 to 2011.
 The team home court was Erie Insurance Arena.

 The affiliation with the Cavaliers lasted until 2011 when Cleveland obtained their own affiliate in the Canton Charge.
 The BayHawks then affiliated with the New York Knicks.
 Under the Knicks' affiliation, the BayHawks made headlines on January 17, 2012, when Jeremy Lin was assigned to the team.
 On January 20, he had a triple-double with 28 points, 11 rebounds, and 12 assists in the BayHawks' 122–113 victory over the Maine Red Claws.
 Lin was recalled by the Knicks three days later.
 In December 2012, the Knicks assigned NBA veteran Amar'e Stoudemire to the BayHawks because of an injury.

 In 2012, the Knicks offered the BayHawks head coach position to Patrick Ewing, one of their most prominent alumni.
-However, he turned down the offer citing his desire to coach in the National Basketball Association as opposed to the D-League.
-Ewing has worked as an assistant coach for the Washington Wizards, Houston Rockets, and Orlando Magic.
+However, he turned down the offer citing his preference to coach in the NBA instead of the G League.
+Ewing ultimately worked as an assistant coach for the Washington Wizards, Houston Rockets, and Orlando Magic before accepting a position as the head coach of his alma mater, Georgetown University in 2017.

 In 2014, the Knicks ended their affiliation with Erie in favor of starting an expansion D-League franchise, the Westchester Knicks, forcing the BayHawks to find a new affiliate.
 In April 2014, the BayHawks entered talks for a hybrid relationship with the Orlando Magic and a deal was announced May 19, 2014.